apollographql/apollo-server/docs/source/integrations/middleware.md

 `apollo-server-cloud-functions` is the GraphQL server for [Cloud Functions](https://cloud.google.com/functions), Google's serverless compute service.

-Because Cloud Function's Node.js runtime uses Express, `apollo-server-cloud-functions` is a layer around `apollo-server-express`.
+Because the Cloud Functions Node.js runtime uses Express, `apollo-server-cloud-functions` is a layer around `apollo-server-express`.

-The following file is roughly equivalent to the `apollo-server` sample code above.
+The following example is roughly equivalent to the [`apollo-server` example](#apollo-server) above.

 ```
 $ npm install apollo-server-cloud-functions graphql